d3lio/mrend/README.md

 # Default configuration

 `mrend` comes with some plugins that are preset for FMI's Rust course.
-Of course you can tweak them or remove them whatsoever and make it work for your own needs.
+Of course you can tweak them or remove them whatsoever to make it work for your own needs.

 # Getting started